 In September 1905, when Albert Einstein published a groundbreaking paper on the special relativity, many of his critics pointed out that he actually plagiarized someone else’s work.
 They pointed out that Einstein’s famous E=mc² was actually discovered a year before by Friedrich Hasenöhrl in his Equivalence of Mass and Energy.

 The Austrian born Friedrich Hasenöhrl was one of the prominent physicists of his time, famously known for his studies on blackbody radiation in a reflecting cavity and has a significant impact on some of the greatest minds in physics such as Karl Herzfeld and Erwin Schrödinger.

 Since then, there have been numerous debates on who came up with the formula first.
 In 1921, Philipp Lenard, a Nobel Laureate in physics gave Hasenöhrl the credit for “E=mc².”
 But soon other physicists like Max von Laue disprove those claims, saying that Hasenöhrl only derived his calculations from the works of Henri Poincaré and Max Abraham’s work on the inertia of electromagnetic energy to derive his calculation on cavity radiation.

 1. About Einstein’s first daughter

-But a year before the marraige, Maric gave birth to a daughter named Lieserl.
-Both of them never spoke about their first born child neither in public nor to their family.
-Biographers and researchers only came to know about this after a discovery of his private letters in the late 1980s.
+But a year before the marriage, Maric gave birth to a daughter named Lieserl.
+Both of them never spoke about their firstborn child neither in public nor to their family.
+Biographers and researchers only came to know about this after the discovery of his private letters in the late 1980s.